 I’ve heard there is a criminal threat on campus

-Campus Police Services regularly monitors our campus for criminal activity and releases Crime Advisories to the campus community as appropriate.
+The Special Constable Service regularly monitors our campus for criminal activity and releases Crime Advisories to the campus community as appropriate.
 Up-to-date advisories are listed on the Crime Advisories website.
-If circumstances dictate a more direct warning, Campus Police Services also has the authority to send mass emails to University staff, faculty, and students.
+If circumstances dictate a more direct warning, the Special Constable Service also has the authority to send mass emails to University staff, faculty, and students.

-I want to clarify the authority of the Campus Police
+I want to clarify the authority of the Special Constable Service

-Campus Community Police 'Special Constables' are approved by the Ontario Ministry of Community Safety and Correctional Services and receive their official Special Constable appointment on behalf of the Windsor Police Services Board.
-This is one of the reasons there continues to be a close affiliation between Windsor Police and Campus Police.
+The Special Constable Service 'Special Constables' are approved by the Ontario Ministry of Community Safety and Correctional Services and receive their official Special Constable appointment on behalf of the Windsor Police Services Board.
+This is one of the reasons there continues to be a close affiliation between Windsor Police and the Special Constable Service.

 Authority for officers extends to all properties belonging to the University, the abutting side streets and affiliated Colleges like Canterbury and Iona Colleges and Assumption University.